WalletConnect/walletconnect-docs/docs/specs/clients/chat/usage-of-sync-api.md

 ### Invite Protocol in multiclient environment

+A1,A2 - clients that have access A blockchain account keys.
+Ax - all clients that have access B blockchain account keys.
-A1,A2,Ax - clients that have access A blockchain account keys B1,B2,Bx - clients that have access B blockchain account keys
+B1,B2 - clients that have access B blockchain account keys.
+Bx - all clients that have access B blockchain account keys.

 A1 retrieves the public key associated with B's blockchain account, publicKey X.
 A1 generates a keyPair Y to encrypt the invite with derived DH symKey I.